dphiggs01/ASK_Amy_Example_Skills/alexa_fun_fact_skill/README.md

 1. Update ``arn:aws:iam::**********:role/alexa_lambda_role`` in cli_config.json.
    Open a terminal window and change into the directory for this skill and edit cli_config.json.
-   If you don't have a role you can create one with the following command: `ask-amy-cli create_role -–role-name alexa_skill_role`
+   If you don't have a role you can create one with the following command: `ask-amy-cli create_role --role-name alexa_skill_role`
     *  ~~~
         $ cd xxxxxxx/ask_amy_example_skills/alexa_fun_fact_skill
         $ vim cli_config.json